 Today, the attackers keep perfecting ways of evading detection even as attacks are being executed.
 And the trend is fast moving towards the use of automated tools to execute evasive attacks.

 By way of example, services and applications that can access the internet tend to be the main areas for system vulnerability.
 The same applications and services provide the main entry point to file servers, wireless networks, backup storage, and IP PBX phone system.
 A better understanding of the security environment will lead to better decisions made by the clients supported.
 Ultimately, the best approach would lead to adequate protection of the systems deployed and the people working the system.

 Remote Desktop Protocol

-In as much as remote desktop protocol (RDP) has simplified IT support for many organizations, it presents a weak point in threat management.
+In as much as remote desktop protocol (RDP) has simplified IT support services for many organizations, it presents a weak point in threat management.
 Lately, there are a number of tools that support remote and off-site support.
 Some of these apparently helpful applications have been abused to cause havoc.
-In most cases, hackers will use brute force when identifying weak RDP based hosted services.
+In most cases, hackers will use brute force when identifying weak RDP-based hosted services.

 Why are ransomware attackers successful at their missions?
 Because they have a better understanding of how ordinary network security firewalls work.
 Also, they know the capability of a standard endpoint security software.
 In short, they have mastered the attack landscape.
-As it is, the solution lies in the implementation of a security solution that offers zero-day threat neutralization, even Sophos firewall suppliers in Kenya.
+As it is, the solution lies in the implementation of a security solution that offers zero-day threat neutralization, even as a Sophos firewall distributor in Kenya.

 The attacks targeted on smartphones usually come in the form of malicious software installations.
 In the past, android phone users were the main victims of malicious software.
 Be that as it may, over time Google has put in place measures curbing downloads of suspicious applications.
 Still, caution needs to be taken when downloading and installing applications.